-This incredible boardwalk is just an hour away from Toronto
+This incredible boardwalk is just two hours from Toronto

 Toronto is home to plenty of scenic places to walk, but those looking for summer day trip ideas would do well to have this incredible boardwalk on their list.
 Here you can get within a stone's throw of some of the most powerful rapids in North America.